Herbal Pellets for Rodents and Rabbits

 Read moreNutritious Treat for Your Rodents: Rodent Grocer Flaxseed Pellets!
 At "Rodent Grocer" we understand the need of your rodents and rabbits for healthy and tasty treats.
 Our Rodent Grocer Flaxseed Pellets are the epitome of quality, freshness and care, and w

-Read moreGreen Oat Pellets are a delicious enrichment of the diet of rodents and rabbits.
-Green Oats are not only tasty but also very healthy and rich in fiber.
+Read moreGreen Oat Pellets are a delicious addition to the diet of rodents and rabbits.
+Green oats are not only delicious but also very healthy and high in fiber.
 The pellets are approximately 4 mm in size and are made entirely from fresh green oats.

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!